THE OFFICIAL WEBSITE

 Rondo C - Major

-Guy D. Tuneh has set a personal goal to combine passion, personality, character, and unique technique, in his approach to music performance.
-Aiming at winning over wide and diverse audiences, he constantly seeks new challenges.
+Guy D. Tuneh has set a personal goal to combine passion, personality, character, and unique technique in his approach to musical performance.
+Aiming to win over wide and diverse audiences, he constantly seeks new challenges.
 Coming from a deep and intense personal involvement, his performances attempt to deliver strong messages to the audience and result in intense, captivating, and awe-inspiring experiences.

 "... particularly impressive with his astonishing virtuosity on this instrument,

 often taking breathtaking tempos, this cast was already unusual,

 now in solo roles, but the performance was quite phenomenal …”